Open Source business models

-This webpage contains a short version of a chapter in the new book Advances in software business.
+Open source business models are commercial business models based on open source software.
+This webpage contains a short version of a chapter in the book Advances in software business.

 Commercial use of open source

 For a commercial company, Open Source Software is software that is licensed to that company under an open source license.
 The commercial company may make use of the open source, like usage or redistribution of the open source free of charge, but it also has to fulfill the obligations, like delivering a copy of the license text with the software.

 So the rights and obligations have to be analyzed diligently to make sure there is no violation of the license terms.

 Open Source software can be supplied by a community or by a commercial company.
 We speak of community open source and commercial open source respectively.
 For community open source, a community of people provides creation, maintenance and support for an open source software.
 In most of the cases the community provides these services free of charge.

 There are, of course, differences between a company and the open source community.
 These differences are important to understand, because they influence a customer´s supplier decision and they also create niches for companies to establish a business in that niche.

 Commercial open source vs. community open source